elixir-athens/press-kit/README.md

-# press-kit
+# Elixir Athens Press Kit

-Elixir Athens logos and images
+This repository contains logos and images for using in the social media